514th Air Mobility Wing

-The 514th Air Mobility Wing is a wing of the United States Air Force based at the McGuire AFB element of Joint Base McGuire-Dix-Lakehurst, New Jersey.
+The 514th Airlift Wing is a wing of the United States Air Force based at the McGuire AFB element of Joint Base McGuire-Dix-Lakehurst, New Jersey.
 The 514th is an associate Air Force reserve unit.
 The wing flies aircraft assigned to the active-duty 305th Air Mobility Wing, also based at McGuire.
 The 514th shares the responsibility of maintaining and flying the McDonnell Douglas C-17 Globemaster III.

 The wing was organized in June 1949, when Continental Air Command reorganized its reserve units under the wing base organization.
 It was mobilized for the Korean War, serving at its home station as part of Eighteenth Air Force, which was initially composed of reserve troop carrier units.
 The wing was released from active duty and inactivated in February 1953.

 The wing was reactivated in April 1953.
 In 1968, it lost its aircraft and became an associate unit, flying and maintaining aircraft of the regular 438th Military Airlift Wing, and later of the 305th Air Mobility Wing.